Reviewed by Karen Byrom

 Her Mother’s Secret by Rosanna Ley is available now in ebook and hardback.

-Look out for a short story from Rosanna in My Weekly, issue dated June 2, on sale May 29.
+Look out for a short story from Rosanna in this week’s My Weekly, issue dated June 2, on sale May 29.

 Find more books to enjoy